waki285/Committee/README.md

 The init is now complete.
 This init is to be run only when you open the console, and DO NOT need to be run every time you commit.

 ### Commit
+You can choose one of the following three types of commits.

+- `node c.js "some commit"`
+- `node c.js feat "some commit"`
+- `node c.js feat code "some commit"`

+The commit message when you run these commands will look like this, respectively

+- `some commit`
+- `✨ feat: some commit`
+- `✨ feat(code): some commit`

+The `feat` in the second and third examples is based on [DEVELOPERS.md of Angular.js](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).

+- feat → ✨ feat
+- fix → 🐛 fix
+- docs → 📋 docs
+- style → 🧹 style
+- refactor → 🔧 refactor
+- perf → 🏷 perf
+- test → 🧪 test
+- chore → 🗃 chore
+- Other: Emoji will not be added, they will be displayed as you have entered them.

+Also, it will only perform staging and committing, not push.